 8) The 2002 Breeders’ Cup Mile produced one of the most stunning upsets in BC history.
 The Aidan O’Brien-trained Rock of Gibraltar, riding a streak of seven consecutive wins in Group 1 races, was beaten by the French-based longshot Domedriver who paid $54 for a $2 win bet.

-10) In 2012 Wise Dan won the Mile during a campaign that earned him the Eclipse for Horse of the Year.
+10) In 2012 and 2013 Wise Dan won the Mile during a campaign that earned him the Eclipse for Horse of the Year.